Case Study

 This approach echoes Claude Hopkins’ famous campaign for Schlitz beer.
 At the time, all brewers followed a similar process to ensure purity and quality, but none highlighted it in their advertising.
 Hopkins recognized the opportunity and crafted a campaign that described Schlitz’s filtration process, showcasing it as a unique commitment to purity.
 By the time competitors tried to replicate the message, Schlitz had already secured its place as the “pure” beer in consumers’ minds.

-Both Mad Men and Claude Hopkins demonstrate the power of the “first claim in advertisig” —sometimes, being the first to say something ordinary can make it extraordinary.
+Both Mad Men and Claude Hopkins demonstrate the power of the “first claim in advertising” —sometimes, being the first to say something ordinary can make it extraordinary.

 Selling the Same Thing Differently: Lessons from Mad Men and Claude Hopkins Read More »